 -

-- Any planted plants must be of a species on the approved South Metro Fire Rescue Wildfire Resistant Plant List
+- Any planted plants must be of a species on the approved Wildfire Resistant Plant List

 - Participating in Slash Mulch programs to dispose of any wood materials, tree limbs, shrubs, or brush is strongly encouraged

-- If your project is selected, funds will be reimbursed.
-In order to receive reimbursement, a final report, before and after pictures, and receipts must be submitted
+- If your project is selected, funds will be reimbursed after completion of the project.
+In order to receive reimbursement, a final report, before and after pictures, and proof of payment or receipt(s) must be submitted

 -